Ephibbs/PanoMarket/README.md

 ## Features

-- **Create Markets for Anything**: Create and operate markets for any asset pair
+- **Create Markets**: Create your own assets and operate markets for any asset pair
+- **Centralized Ledger**: Track asset balances for millions of users
 - **Global Scalability**: Leveraging Cloudflare's global network for worldwide accessibility
-- **Low Latency**: Built for high-performance trading with less than 330ms average latency for 100 concurrent orders
+- **Low Latency**: Built for high-performance trading at 330ms average latency for 100 concurrent requests
-- **High Throughput**: Handles more than 300 orders/second for each asset pair
+- **High Throughput**: Handles up to ~330 orders/second
 - **Serverless Architecture**: No servers to maintain, scale automatically with demand
 - **Complete Customizability**: Adapt and extend to meet specific market requirements
 - **Isolated Markets**: Each market runs in its own Durable Object for data consistency and reliability